Crystal Palace boss Roy Hodgson says 'belief is growing' despite Carabao Cup loss at Bristol City

 Christian Benteke has been out for four weeks but Hodgson says he is on course for a return to action in a couple of weeks.

-Pape Souare had his shirt thrown back at him by Palace fans at Ashton Gate
+Pape Souare had his short thrown back at him

 He said: "The fans are very much our 12th man at Selhurst and support us very well away.
 They made their voices heard at St James' and that isn't always easy.